rupesh-mutyala/Finding-Falcone/README.md

 yarn dev
 ```

-### HTML/CSS
-Project is semantically structed using HTML5 Semantic elements like `header`, `footer` and `section` elements.

 ### Extensible
-The project uses Redux to decouple the State and the components which itself do not have any state.
-Adding another planet is as simple as adding another destination in `Constants.js` with no other change to code.
+The project uses Redux to store the planet, vehicles and total time taken.
+This provides a better state management

 ### Responsive
-The project use `Material UI` and is built Mobile First.
-The project uses Containers and grids to enforce responsiveness across all device breakpoints.

-### Tests
-The project uses `Jest` to test Stores and the UI.
+I had used media queries to make this project responsive.

 ### Dependency Management

 The project uses Yarn (instead of NPM) as its dependency manager.
-The Dependencies are loaded as NPM modules using import that Webpack is able to understand.

 ### Modularity

-The project uses `Redux` to extract the state management out of the React components.The React components themselves are *Dumb* and only react to Props passed from stores.
+The project uses `Redux` to extract the state management out of the React components.

 ### Error Handling
-The *Find Falcone* button will only be enabled when all radio groups have atleast one selection.
-Colour coding will help the user understand which one is missing a selection.
-In case of server error , error messages inform the user and nudges her to try again.
+The *Find Falcone* button will only be enabled when all radio groups are selected and i have given proper color grading for the user to understand.
+Also we have have given a reset button to reset the selected fields.
+In any case if the get api failed we have a error navigation which consists of refresh to check if the data is available

 -------